 - At least half of the killers used high-capacity magazines in their attacks

 - All but one of the killers were male, the majority of them young adult to middle-age white men

-- A majority of the killers were mentally ill, with many showing signs of it prior to their attacks
+- A majority of the killers had mental health problems, with many showing signs of it prior to their attacks

 - Not one of the 62 mass shootings was stopped by an armed citizen